WebOrigami/docs/src/content/pattern/serve.md

 ## Trying our server

-We can now start our server:
+<span class="tutorialStep"></span> Start the server:

 ```console
 $ node serve
 Server running at http://localhost:5000.
 Press Ctrl+C to stop.
 ```

+Note: If you're running the tutorial on StackBlitz, the site may indicate that you need to enable certain cookies in order to run the server.

-Then browse to that local server.
+<span class="tutorialStep"></span> Browse to that local server.
 The site root won't find an index page, so will return Not Found.
 But if you browse to a page like http://localhost:5000/Alice.html or http://localhost:5000/more/David.html, you'll a simple HTML page.

 If you want, you can define an index page at `markdown/index.md`, and then immediately browse it at the site's root.
 But we'll also add default index pages in a minute.